ramonpzg/rpg_content/docs/analytics/03_structures.md

 2. You can create a dictionary with the function `dict()`.
 For example, `dict(key = value, key2 = value2)`.

-**NOTE:** The word `dict` in Python is an actual funtion so please make sure you do not call any variable using this term since you could end up overwriting an important function.
+**NOTE:** The word `dict` in Python is an actual function so please make sure you do not call any variable using this term since you could end up overwriting an important function.

 ```python